hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: Can I see a history of status changes?**

 Yes, enable the logger (Alt+L) to see real-time status changes with timestamps.
 The logger maintains a history of changes for your current session in a 5000 event FIFO buffer.
-The logger listens to each site even when not displayed.
+The logger monitors all sites even when not displayed.

+**Q: What does the Reset button do?**

+The reset button clears member state information for a site.
+This can be useful if many objects are alarmed and you prefer not to click each one individually.
+Note that a reset does not set a new baseline; the new baseline will be established during the next poll following a reset action.

+### DNS and Network Features

 **Q: Why do some pools show hostnames and others show IP addresses?**